 I continued preparing The Enigman Cave for this years’ NaNoWriMo in November.
-I also kept perfecting the last two books in the Obolonk series, The Polymer Beat and The Badge of Humanity.
-I finished the first draft of the Barnstorming book, Time Out, and began the final book in that series, Overtime.
+In addition, I also kept perfecting the last two books in the Obolonk series, The Polymer Beat and The Badge of Humanity.
+Hence this was to prepare and clear the decks for this year’s NaNoWriMo project.
+Also, I finished the first draft of the Barnstorming book, Time Out, and began the final book in that series, Overtime.

-I spent time on Wattpad getting future postings together in draft form.
+Also, I spent time on Wattpad getting future postings together in draft form.
+Hence that was meant to save me time later.

 This Month’s Productivity Killers

-I had plenty to do at school.
+So I had plenty to do at school.
 Plus I became a Wattpad Ambassador, and that took up a lot of my time.
+Because time is a finite thing, it had to come from somewhere.
+Hence it mainly came from Star Trek fan fiction writing time, I am so sorry to report.

 In retrospect, the Nokarid are precursors to the colony alien (or Var-gi-yeh, if you are in the Mirror Universe) species of which Branch Borodin is the sole member.
 They are a colony, to be sure, but there is really nothing known about them.
 Richard Daniels refers to them as being somewhat endangered although that might be more a function of their overall size.

 By accident, Jonathan Archer swallows the entire colony.
-How they get into his meatball is never explained.
-But they are pretty hardy little things if they survived the cooking process.
+How they get into his meatball is never subject to explanation.
+But they are pretty hardy little things if they can survive the cooking process.
 Once inside, they attempt to colonize their new quarters – his brain.
-As Daniels works to remove the colonists and not kill them (or tell Phlox that they are there, for first contact is supposed to happen later), the effects on Archer’s brain become apparent as the man loosens up and starts to become a bit of a comedian.
+As Daniels works to remove the colonists and not kill them (or tell Phlox that they are there, for first contact should happen later), the effects on Archer’s brain become apparent as the man loosens up and starts to become a bit of a comedian.

 I only used them once, and so they are the epitome of a one-shot “Alien of the Week”.
 I think I would like to bring them back, although I am unsure as to how.